 Discover Chattanooga’s Music Scene

 Connect to music industry providers and creative collaborators or simply browse our online local music industry directory to gain insight on the variety of skills and projects your local music industry professionals work on.
 We hope that the SoundCorps Directory will help every user to more easily access local music industry providers while boosting business for each profile owner.
+A number of event promoters are using the SoundCorps directory to pick talent for artist showcases.
+You'll need to have a SoundCorps artist profile to apply to play the Riverbend Festival, Road to Nightfall, and Noontunes.

 Turn your music industry dream into a reality